 IN JANUARY, PETER Christie, former mayor of Bideford, Devon, sued the Chairman of South-West Water, for public nulsance, South-West Water, for public nulsance, negligence and breach of contract, caused by the defendent's treatment of the mains water supply with aluminium sulphate, a known neurotoxin which has been shown to cause Alzheimer's Disease, Parkinsonism and renal dialysis encepathology.
-Peter Christie is suing South-West Water's Chairman for 100, partly to help cover the cost of buying in bottlod water an element in the the tracted bottled water as an alternative to the treated tap water.
-He said in a press release, "Why should I pay water rates for something that's undrinkable and probably not even safe for cooking with?
-In our family we feel obliged to use bottled water for drinking and filtered water for cooking "
+Peter Christie is suing South-West Water's Chairman for 100, partly to help cover the cost of buying in bottled water as an alternative to the treated should I pay water rates for something that's undrinkable and probably not even safe for cooking with? in our family we feel obliged to use bottled water for drinking and filtered water for cooking "

-to use bottled water for driftening and interest water for cooking."
+water for cooking."

 The outcome of the case isn't known as yet, but this looks like being an interesting test case.
 Could the same be done over fluoridation or other dodgy water treatments?